arnovb-github/PoshCommence/readme.md

 `Get-CmcFilterCTCF [-ClauseNumber] <int> [-Connection] <string> [-Category] <string> [-FieldName] <string> [-Qualifier] <FilterQualifier> [-FieldValue] <string> [[-FieldValue2] <string>] [-MatchCase] [-Except] [-OrFilter] [<CommonParameters>]`

-So getting a `Field (F)` filter could be:
+Set the first filter a a `Field (F)` filter for items where the Name field does not contain 'test', case-sensitive:

 ```powershell
 $filter = Get-CmcFilterF 1 Name 0 test -Except -MatchCase -Verbose
 ```

-For brevity I used the `int` value `0` for the filterqualifier.
-In the real world you should use its constant value, in this case `[Vovin.CmcLibNet.Database.FilterQualifier]::Contains`.
-It may not be immediately obvious that you have access to that namespace, but you do.
-That is a hard thing to get your head around, so I created the `Get-CmcFilterQualifiers` cmdlet.
+For brevity I used the `int` value `0` for the filter qualifier.
+In the real world you should use its `enum` value, in this case `[Vovin.CmcLibNet.Database.FilterQualifier]::Contains`. `Vovin.CmcLibNet` is an assembly that is used by this module.
+That may not be immediately obvious; use the `Get-CmcFilterQualifiers` cmdlet to view all qualifier options.
 It returns all qualifiers and their numerical equivalents.
+We could have also used `1` (_does noet contain_) and omit the `-Except` in this case.

-**Important**: You specify any filter conjunction in the filters themselves.
+**Important**: You specify the filter conjunction in the filters themselves.
 The default is **AND**.
 Set the `-OrFilter` switch for **OR**.
-There is no need to specify the filter conjunction separately.
-This is different from how you do it in Commence!
+There is no need to specify the filter conjunction separately. __This is different from how you do it in Commence!__

 The `Get-CmcFilter…` cmcdlets do **not** check for correctness of the parameters, but there is a cmdlet to try out filters:

-`Resolve-CmcFilter [-Category] <string> [-Filter] <ICursorFilter> [<CommonParameters>]`
+`Test-CmcFilter [-Category] <string> [-Filter] <ICursorFilter> [<CommonParameters>]`

 This will tell you if Commence accepts the filter as valid, regardless of results.
 Using this cmdlet in a production environment is not recommended, because it is very resource-expensive.

 ## Getting values from a single field ##
 There is also the `Get-CmcFieldValue` cmdlet.
-It is like the baby brother of `Get-CmcFieldValues` (note the singular vs plural).
+It is like the little brother of `Get-CmcFieldValues` (note the singular vs plural).
 You would use it when you quickly want to get the values of a single field, without the overhead that `Get-CmcFieldValues` creates.
 It only supports direct fields, and does not support filtering or THIDs.
 It does support using views, so you can still use filters, just set them in Commence.

 `Get-CmcFieldValue [-CategoryOrViewName] <string> [[-FieldName] <string>] [-UseView] [<CommonParameters>]`